davydehaas98/media-server/README.md

 `PUID` and `PGID` are the user ID of the linux user, who you want to run the home server apps as, and group ID of docker.
 These can be obtained using the `id` command.
 Look for the uid=(<name>) and the groups=(docker) variables and fill them in your /etc/environment file.
 See more information about `PUID` and `PGID` [here](https://docs.linuxserver.io/general/understanding-puid-and-pgid).

 `TZ` is the timezone that you want to set for your containers.
 Get your TZ from this [Timezone Database](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

-`USERDIR` is the path to the home folder of the non-root user.
-Change `<name>` to the name of the user you created that will run docker.

 `OPENVPN_USERNAME` and `OPENVPN_PASSWORD` is used for logging into your VPN account.